geon/flup/readme.md

 		* Bobbing head to the beat of the music.
 		* Simple disco dance steps.
 		* Hold pieces in the hand and drop them.
-* Add alternative game styles; Single player (for ppoints) with and without piece-dropping time limit.
+* Add alternative game styles; Single player (for points) with and without piece-dropping time limit.
+Implement as multiple "Game" objects that takes care of the gameplay mechanics and layout differences?
 * Animation timing is tedious and tricky to get it all just right.
 Possibly switch to some other method.

 Server/Client